 The Mexican closing process is a very intricate set of steps that are performed from A to Z without exception.
-No one step can be performed before the other is completed.
+Not one step can be performed before the other is completed.
 This outline is a standard time frame for a cash purchase transaction where both buyer and seller documents are all in order at the beginning of the closing timeline.
 There are many variables that can occur because we are dealing with buyers and sellers who are typically not in Mexico and we have many third parties who are involved in the process such as Public Notaries, Home Owners Associations, Buyer and Seller Closing Agents, Foreign Affairs Minister for the buyer Fideicomiso Permit, Fideicomiso Trust Banks, Property Tax office Officials, etc. Consider that your closing time frame includes a Mexican National Holiday and that can cause a delay.

 You should also know that the closing timeline in Mexico is "ESTIMATED".
 It is not set in stone like in the USA or Canada where come hell or high water it gets closed on the closing date.
 The time frame you and your buyer or seller agree on is recommended as an estimated date.
 The real closing date will be determined by the Notary Public once all of the closing documentation has been completed and is ready for the final signature transferring the property to the buyer.
 It is typically in the last two weeks of the close that the final date can be determined.
-Often neither buyers or sellers travel to Mexico for the close date for this reason but instead close with a Limited Power Of Attorney for the purpose of signing the deed transfer only.
+Often neither buyers or sellers travel to Mexico for the close date for this reason you will close with a Limited Power Of Attorney for the purpose of signing the deed transfer only.
 All other documents will have been executed by all parties during the closing process.

 We experience many different variables in closings that can extend the time frame mostly due to what status the seller's paperwork is in and dealing with the Fideicomiso Trust Bank departments.
 "Pushing" a closing through to an earlier close date typically does not happen in Mexico.
-Everybody is happy with Manana (tomorrow) until it comes time to do business.

 While every effort will be made to close in a timely manner the process is ultimately subject to all the parties involved.
 The process has become easier over the years however it still is a process that does not allow short cuts to be taken.
 You can be certain that you and your investment will be protected throughout the entire process.
 Have a little patience, relax and it will all come to fruition.

-Standard Cash Closing 60 days estimated
+Standard Cash Closing 60 to 90 days estimated